-To change the way title is held on a property in California, a grantor -- the person giving away title -- must sign a transfer deed to the grantee -- the person or entity receiving the change in title.
-Three main types of transfer deeds exist -- grant, warranty and quitclaim deeds; each has its own implied warranties and uses.
+To change the way title is held on a property in California, a grantor (the person giving away title) must sign a transfer deed to the grantee (the person or entity receiving the change in title).
+Three main types of transfer deeds exist – grant, warranty and quitclaim deeds – and each has its own implied warranties and uses.

 When the deed is taken to the county recorder, you should ask for a certified copy of the original because it may take several weeks for the county to return it by mail.
 If you want to check on the disposition of the ownership in the future, you can ask a title company to prepare a property profile that will show the owners of record and how they are holding title.

 The California Civil Code defines community property as property purchased either by a husband and wife together or by a husband or wife individually.
 California Civil Code defines joint tenants as two or more persons in equal shares with the right of survivorship.

 Transfer deeds have important legal ramifications and you should have legal counsel review them before you complete and sign the title change.

 Read More: How to Add Your Spouse to the Title of Your House

 - The California Civil Code defines community property as property purchased either by a husband and wife together or by a husband or wife individually.
 California Civil Code defines joint tenants as two or more persons in equal shares with the right of survivorship.

 I graduated with a degree in Finance from Cal Poly Pomona and have held an active Brokers License for over 30 years.
 I also owned an accounting and tax practice for ten years.
 I'm an expert in all matter relating to mortgages, accounting, small businesses and taxation, and investing.